mongodb/mongo-csharp-driver/Docs/reference/content/what_is_new.md

 ## LINQ

-[CSHARP-935](https://jira.mongodb.org/browse/CSHARP-935) LINQ support has been rewritten and now targets the aggregation framework.
+[CSHARP-935](https://jira.mongodb.org/browse/CSHARP-935) - LINQ support has been rewritten and now targets the aggregation framework.
 It is a more natural translation and enables many features of LINQ that were previously not able to be translated.

 Simply use the new [`AsQueryable`]({{< apiref "M_MongoDB_Driver_IMongoCollectionExtensions_AsQueryable__1" >}}) method to work with LINQ.

+## Eventing Implementation

+[CSHARP-1374](https://jira.mongodb.org/browse/CSHARP-1374) - An eventing API has been added allowing a user to subscribe to one or more events from the core driver for insight into server discovery, server selection, connection pooling, and commands.